BKlemm/enterprise-stack/README.md

 # Full Modern Enterprise Stack

 This is a full stack development skeleton to build modern professional enterprise applications.
+In this case all configurations are for develop mode (local).
+**Don't use that configurations on production mode!**

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project (clone repository) up and running on your local machine for development and testing purposes.

-**Step 0:** Clone Repository

 **Step 1:** Install OpenJDK on your System, if not exists

 **Step 2:** Start Docker Environment

+Hint: Database has to be available for the next step (no 3)
 ```
 docker compose up -d
 ```
-|

 **Step 3:** Install and Build Application
 ```
 ./mvnw package